Published by Christina Riley. Last Updated on September 28, 2023.

 The 128 feet of reinforced concrete was mixed on-site and continuously poured for seven days while jacks were raised one foot per hour.

-The lighthouse colors were mixed within the concrete, so it will never need to be repainted!
+The lighthouse colors were mixed within the octagonal concrete base, so it will never need to be repainted!

 Another exciting feature of this lighthouse is its beacon.
 When the lights were in use, Oak Island Lighthouse had the brightest light in the US and the second brightest in the world!

 How to See Oak Island Lighthouse (Parking Info)

 The Oak Island Lighthouse is located in the Town of Caswell Beach, right next to the Oak Island Coast Guard Station, and is open to visitors between sunrise and sunset.
 If you’re driving to Oak Island Lighthouse, you’ll notice there is limited parking to the left of it.

 With only five spaces available, please try to be considerate of others who want to visit, too.